shuyyu/GAPR/README.md

 ```
 ![CRABS dataset](CRABS.png)

-GAPR provides flexible visualization and output options that allow users to customize the appearance of matrix layouts and manage exported results.
+`GAP()` provides flexible visualization and output options that allow users to customize the appearance of matrix layouts and manage exported results.

 These options include:
 - Color settings for all matrices